FlopsKa/flopska.github.io/content/2020-11-20-understanding-local-outlier-factor.md

-Based on this last formula, we see that a point has a large local outlier factor if its neighbors are in dense areas (then the first sum becomes large) _and_ if these points are far away, i.e., the point as no direct neighbors.
+Based on this last formula, we see that a point has a large local outlier factor if its neighbors are in dense areas (then the first sum becomes large) _and_ if these points are far away, i.e., the point has no direct neighbors.
 It turns out that this notion captures the locality aspect of outlier detection surprisingly well.